mpv-player/mpv/DOCS/man/options.rst

 ``--osd-fonts-dir=<path>``
     See ``--sub-fonts-dir`` for details.
 Defaults to ``~~/fonts``.

+``--osd-glyph-limit=<value>``
+    Set the maximum number of cached glyphs in libass cache for the OSD.
+    0 means libass uses its default value.

+    Default: 0.

+``--osd-bitmap-max-size=<value>``
+    Set the maximum bitmap cache size in libass cache for the OSD.
+0 means libass uses its default value.
+This accepts values in MB.

+    Default: 0.

 ``--osd-prune-delay=<-1|seconds>``
     Set the delay for automatic pruning of events from memory in libass.
     Disabled by default.
 See also ``--sub-ass-prune-delay``.